 Plasy Monastery Premises

-The Former cistercian Abbey of the Assumption of the Virgin Mary
+The former Cistercian Abbey of the Assumption of the Virgin Mary

 -

-The summer ticket office and visitor facilities (A).
+The ticket office and visitor facilities (A).

 -

-The Church of the Assumption of the Virgin Mary (1) is the oldest preserved building of the interior monastery complex.
+The Church of the Assumption of the Virgin Mary ① is the oldest preserved building of the monastery complex.
 Its present form dates back to 1661-1666.
 The originally Romanesque Basilica has never been significantly rebuilt, making the Plasy monastery church the only preserved pre-Gothic Cistercian sacral structure in Bohemia.
 The interior of the church dates back to the 17th and 18th centuries.
 Its decorations are the work of Škréta, Brandl, Starck, Willmann, Pink, Seeblumer, Raab and others.

-The prelature (3) is a former representative residence in which the abbot received guests and where important negotiations took place.
+The prelature ③ is a former representative residence in which the abbot received guests and where important negotiations took place.
 Its present appearance according to the design by Jean Baptist Mathey dates back to 1693-1698.
 After the former monastery was purchased by Klemens von Metternich, the interior layout of the building was changed to be used as a chateau.
 However, the Baroque art remained represented in the interior by a grand staircase with a marble railing and a ceiling decorated with a fresco as well as a large abbey hall with parquet floor, marble fireplaces and a rich stucco relief lining the ceiling painting entitled "The Church's Victory over Paganism" on the first floor.

-The brewery (5) with a mill underwent a Baroque reconstruction at the end of the 17th century and subsequent renovation after a fire in 1778.
+- The brewery ⑤ with a mill underwent a Baroque reconstruction at the end of the 17th century and subsequent renovation after a fire in 1778.
 The mill wheels powered the milling equipment, an oil press, a grinder and a water pump.
 A saw was located on the opposite side of the mill race but was not preserved.
 The buildings of the brewery were transformed due to developments in beer brewing technology.
 The resulting form of the brewery dates back to the year 1900, when the whole brewery complex was modernised after a fire.

 The Brewery is managed by the National Technical Museum and serves as a venue for the Center for Building Heritage, including its administration building.
 The interiors house an exhibition documenting architecture, its development, building materials and more. -

-The lager cellars (6) were built on the site of an old malt house, which was damaged by a fire in 1894.
+The lager cellars ⑥ were built on the site of an old malt house, which was damaged by a fire in 1894.
 They are new structures dating to the time of significant reconstruction of the Plasy brewery in 1900.
 A modern steam-brewery with a separate cooling area including a cooling room, a fermenting cellar and lager cellars was established, as well as a new malt house with a malt kiln.
 The last building served for soda production.